Kynos Aljaba

 Notes: The Aljaba was originally developed in 1982 by a company – Kynos – which normally builds civilian construction equipment and had not until that point built military vehicles.
 The Aljaba is used by the Spanish armed forces; it is also used by South Africa, but called by SANDF the Cavallo.
 The Aljaba is one of Spain’s primary tank transporters; in South Africa, it is used more as a tank recovery vehicle instead of tank transportation, though vehicle transportation is not unknown, as well as the towing of other types of semi-trailers.

 The chassis and suspension of the Aljaba are built for off-road use.
 The chassis is built on a reinforced flexible frame, and the 8x8 suspension has swing arms for the front and rear axle sets.
-The transmission is semi-automatic, with the two pront axles being steerable and the steering being power-assisted.
+The transmission is semi-automatic, with the two front axles being steerable and the steering being power assisted.
 Each pair of axles may be pneumatically locked.
 The Aljaba has airbrakes as well as external tire inflation systems (one for each side of the vehicle).
 Single tires are used on all axles, but they are large and wide ones; special tires may also be fitted for sand, and snow chains come with the truck.
 A spare tire with a handling crane is provided, and mounted behind the cab.
-Also behind the cab are a pair of 25-ton-capacity winches with 26mm-thick cable.
+Also behind the cab are a pair of 25-ton-capacity winches with 26mm-thick cable; the left winch may be routed forward for recovery purposes.
 The cab has a steel frame mounted on shock absorbers to isolate it from terrain bumps and dips.
+The fuel supply is actually divided into two 500-liter tanks.
+The engine is a Deutz BF12 L513 turbodiesel developing 525 horsepower, coupled with a manual transmission with 16 forward and two reverse gears.

 The South African Cavallo version has a number of differences from the Aljaba.
 The most obvious is mine protection – the cab has an armored underside, sides and front, with the sides and front having an AV of 2 and the underside 3.
-The Cavallo also has folding A-frame crane used in concert with the winches; it may be used only when a semi-trailer is not attached to the Cavallo, as it gets in the way of the fifth wheel.
-The Cavallo has also been modified into a specialized heavy recovery vehicle, which will not be covered on this page.
+The Cavallo also has folding A-frame crane with a capacity of 5 tons used in concert with the winches; it may be used only when a semi-trailer is not attached to the Cavallo, as it gets in the way of the fifth wheel.
+The Cavallo has also been modified into a specialized heavy recovery vehicle, which will not be covered on this page due to lack of information.

 Vehicle